Members of the National Advisory Council on Poverty

 Kwame McKenzie — Toronto, Ontario

-General Member (part time)
+General member (part time)

 Dr. McKenzie is the Chief Executive Officer of Wellesley Institute.
 The Wellesley Institute works to improve health and health equity through research, policy and action on the social determinants of health.
 He is an international expert on the social causes of mental illness, suicide and the development of effective, equitable health systems.
 He is a practicing psychiatrist, Director of Health Equity at the Centre for Addiction and Mental Health, and full Professor in the Department of Psychiatry at the University of Toronto.

-He is a Co-Chair of the Expert Task Force on Substance Use, a member of Canada’s Expert Advisory Panel on COVID-19 and Mental Health and was a member of the Minister of Health’s Covid-19 Testing and Screening Advisory Panel.
+He was a Co-Chair of the Expert Task Force on Substance Use, a member of Canada's Expert Advisory Panel on COVID-19 and Mental Health and was a member of the Minister of Health's Covid-19 Testing and Screening Advisory Panel.

 Page details